aliizadi/aliizadi.github.io/_pages/about.md

 **2022-08-01**: I joined [Hooshbaaz](https://github.com/HooshBaaz/2022_DataAnalytics_SummerSchool), a data analytics bootcamp at university of Tehran as a mentor. [(Link)](https://aliizadi.github.io/teaching/2022-8-data-analytics-bootcamp-mentor)

-**2021-08-10**: I attend Amirkabir Artificial Intelligence Student Summit as a workshop instructor on probabilsitc programming.
+**2021-08-10**: I attended Amirkabir Artificial Intelligence Student Summit as a workshop instructor on probabilsitc programming.
 Checkout my [blog post](https://aliizadi.github.io/posts/2021/08/probabilistic-programming/) about this workshop.

 **2019-11-01**: I gave a [talk](https://aliizadi.github.io/teaching/2019-11-machine-learning-interpretability) on machine learning Interpretability at Students’ Scientific Chapter of CEIT of Amirkabir University of Technology.